OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V.1.4.3
+* `npr_cds_delete()` now checks if the post type of the post being deleted matches the CDS Push Post Type before any further processing.
+If so, it then checks user capabilities and potentially errors and dies.
+Otherwise, it simply returns.

 ### V.1.4.2
 * Small tweak to the logic for applying image credits.
 If the full credit is stored in one field or the agency and credit match, and the credit contains a separator (`/`, `|`, or `,`), then the credit is split and distributed.